JWebCoder/SocialShare/README.md

 Themes
 --------

-The first theme isn't yet completed, and will be available next week.

 In order to use the themes, we need to pass some data when we create the object.

 	var sharer = new SocialShare({